 The Djinn apparently learned from his mistake at the end of Wishmaster by the second film.
 When Morgana's boyfriend (who had a part in unleashing him) wishes he was never born, the Djinn, instead of screwing with time, simply regresses him to nothing.

 He also realizes that telling people that the wish would cost their soul freaks them out enough that they won't make a wish, so he says "and a pack of cigarettes" to a convict, making the first condition seem like a metaphor or joke.

 Inverted in Patriot Games.
 When an Irish terrorist cohorts attack the van transporting him to prison, the lead guard very quickly realizes that he and his colleagues are doomed.
 Hence, he puts up no resistance when they use another guard as a Human Shield, immediately unlocking the door.
 And when asked if he has any last words before he's executed, he simply tells them to "Get on with it and be on your way", knowing full well that any pleas for his life will be futile.

 Pacific Rim: After several years of being curbstomed by Jaegers over and over, the Kaiju adapt to their tactics enough to cripple the Jaeger Program and whittle down the available pilots and mechas.

-Leatherback has an EMP ability that is able to disable Striker Eureka and leave the Jaeger helpless to an attack.
+Leatherback has an EMP ability that is able to disable Striker Eureka, the most deadly Jaeger in existence, and leave the Jaeger helpless against attack.